1. How cold is it at night in Kenya?

 21. Slippers

 When you go into ANYONES home in Kenya, you take off your shoes.
 I bring slippers because it's COLD in bare feet.
-We will be eating at the Vice Chancellors home, probably the Dean of the Masters programs home, and the home of the Dean of Health Sciences. :-D They consider it an honor to have us.
+Be prepared for anything.

 22. Will it rain & How should I be prepared?